spsforks/QB64-Wiki/_CLEARCOLOR.md

 ## Parameter(s)

 * In color modes using a palette, color& is the palette index of the new transparent color value or _NONE designates no clear colors.
-* If color& is not a valid palette index, an [ERROR Codes](ERROR Codes) error will occur.
+* If color& is not a valid palette index, an [ERROR Codes](ERROR-Codes) error will occur.
 * In 32-bit color modes, color& is the [_LONG](_LONG) color value of the new transparent color.
 * If Dest_Handle& is omitted, the destination is assumed to be the current write page.
 Zero can designate the current program screen.

 ## Description

-* If Dest_Handle& is an invalid handle, then an [ERROR Codes](ERROR Codes) error is returned.
+* If Dest_Handle& is an invalid handle, then an [ERROR Codes](ERROR-Codes) error is returned.
 Check for bad handle values of -1 first.
 * In 32-bit color modes, it simply sets the Alpha to 0 for all pixels matching the specified color.
 * In the second syntax, transparency is disabled for color modes using a palette.
 * **Note:** [_SETALPHA](_SETALPHA) can affect any _CLEARCOLOR alpha setting within the color range set.
 * **NOTE: 32 bit [_NEWIMAGE](_NEWIMAGE) screen page backgrounds are transparent black or [_ALPHA](_ALPHA) 0.
 Use [_DONTBLEND](_DONTBLEND) or [CLS](CLS) for opaque.**

 ## Example(s)

-*Example 1:* Using _CLEARCOLOR to "mask" the background color of an image.
+Using _CLEARCOLOR to "mask" the background color of an image.

 ```vb